Estrella Red-on-gray

 Pioneer Period (Hohokam), Colonial Period (Hohokam), Sedentary Period (Hohokam), Classic Period (Hohokam)

-This type description was synthesized by Andrea Torvinen based on the existing literature cited throughout and included in the bibliography on this database record.
-She should not be the Contributor of this record to the PACP so we are seeking experts who are willing to take on that role and improve this record for future data re-users.
-If you are interested in participating in the PACP as a Contributor or Regional Editor, then please write to her at atorvine@asu.edu.
+This type description was synthesized by Hayden Hollister under the supervision of Andrea Torvinen and Kostalena Michelaki based on the existing literature cited throughout and included in the bibliography on this database record.
+Andrea and Kostalena should not be the Contributor of this record to the PACP.
+We are seeking experts who are willing to take on that role and improve this record for future data re-users.
+If you are interested in participating in the PACP as a Contributor or Regional Editor, then please write to Andrea at atorvine@asu.edu or Kostalena at kmichela@asu.edu.